joachim-gassen/eff_frontier/README.md

-# eff_frontier
+### A Shiny module to visualize the Markowitz efficient frontier interactively

-A Shiny module to visualize the Markowitz efficient frontier interactively
+Yepp.
+This is what it is.
+Too see it in action, click [here](https://jgassen.shinyapps.io/eff_frontier)